We were founded in 1889, and our building was constructed in 1911.

 Despite the original statutes of 1882 decreeing ‘no smoking in the precincts of the college’, one of the most popular social events for students in the 1880s was the regular ‘Smoker’ during which, according to the student magazine, The Sphinx, in 1893, “the Arts Theatre ﬁlled with harmony and smoke” with students enjoying a night of tobacco and music.

 Physical segregation ﬁnally ended in 1935 when an extension was added to accommodate the increasing student numbers after the First World War which effectively removed the partitions.
-The Guild was extended again in 1965 making it the largest Students’ Union in Europe.
+The Guild was extended again in 1965 making it one of the largest Students’ Union in Europe.
 The new extension introduced the Mountford Hall which seated 1,200 people and is still one of Liverpool’s major entertainment venues, now accommodating up to 2,500 people.

 Another notable ﬁrst for The Guild was the election of George ET Brancker (known as Theo) in 1960, the ﬁrst black president of a students’ union in the UK.
 He graduated in Law and rose to become a highly respected Clerk of Parliament in Barbados, passing away in 2002.